No items found.

 7. Create brand artwork for your podcast cover and logo

-As much as you shouldn’t judge a podcast by its cover, nailing branding greatly attracts audiences.
-After all, your visuals often make up the first impression audiences get from your show.
+As much as you shouldn’t judge a podcast by its cover, nailing branding is important.
+Your visuals often make up the first impression audiences get from your show.

 Besides creating a brand logo, you’ll need podcast cover art, which is the visual you’ll use to display your show on listening platforms.